kitlisn/game-of-thrones-death-prediction/README.md

 ## Data
 The dataset was provided as part of an educational course and is not included in this repository due to copyright restrictions.
-If you're taking DeepLearningSchool course (DLS), you will have access to the data through the course platform.

 ## Possible Improvements